 The globalization of higher education is rapidly accelerating with the recent physical expansion of satellite campuses outside the US by several institutions.
 The current global expansion trend raises the profile of colleges and universities and provides greater opportunities to attract elite domestic and international students and faculty.
 The number of international students attending US institutions has risen steadily and has often compensated for reductions in federal and state funding.
-However, the number of international students attending US institutions from the US and other countries expand globally.
+However, the number of international students attending US institutions may peak over the next ten years, as more institutions from the US and other countries expand globally.